RoseyLemonz/center-hud/README.md

 ![centerhud3long](https://github.com/RoseyLemonz/center-hud/assets/97610612/fe6e4ca8-e06e-4940-9ef7-aa191a214106)

   <h1>NOTE: I won't really update this until TF2c is finally on Steam.
-TF2C version of Center HUD</h1>
+I also need to move this to its own repo</h1>

   - <a href="https://github.com/RoseyLemonz/center-hud/releases">Downloads</a>
   - <a href="https://github.com/RoseyLemonz/center-hud/wiki">Wiki</a>